Calvert expedition: Expedition

 The expedition departed Mullewa in Western Australia on 13 June 1896, heading north towards the Fitzroy River in the West Kimberley.
 By 21 July, they had reached the limits of previously explored territory and known water supplies.
 In early August, they were advancing into the Great Sandy Desert and having problems with the availability of water and with camels falling sick through the consumption of poisonous plants.
 In October, Charles Wells and Jones left to make a side journey towards the north-west, intending to rejoin the others later.
 On 9 November, the main party reached the track from Derby to the Fitzroy Crossing, and Quanbun Station on 13 November.
 Concern for the two missing members of the expedition led to a series of search parties, with their mummified bodies eventually being found on 27 May 1897.
 Jones' diary, found with his body, indicated that they had died from extreme heat and lack of water on about 21 November 1896 while following in the tracks of the main party.
 The bodies were returned to Adelaide, where a state funeral was held for them on 18 July 1897.

 Aftermath

 Albert Calvert was unable to meet the full costs of the expedition and the subsequent search parties, with the shortfall made up by the South Australian and Western Australian governments.
 Larry Wells’ leadership was heavily criticised in the media, though some two years later a Parliamentary select committee cleared him of any blame.

+A stained glass window commemorating Wells and Jones was unveiled by the Governor on 27 June 1937 in North Adelaide Congregational Church.
+The expedition was dramatised in the radio serial Bejah Plants a Date Seed.